SAP/jenkins-library/documentation/docs/scenarios/upload-to-transportrequest/Readme.md

         }

         // attaches the deployable to a transport request,
-        // in case we have a prior call to mtaBuild this step sets the deployable stage('attach') {
+        // if you have a prior call to mtaBuild, this step sets the deployable stage('attach') {
             steps {
                 transportRequestUploadFile script: this,